World Mission Society Church of God: Wonju city government

-In 2016, the Wonju city government denied the construction approval for the Church of God in Wonju City, citing complaints and concerns regarding traffic congestion.
+In 2016, the Wonju city government denied construction approval for the Church of God in Wonju City, citing complaints and concerns regarding traffic congestion.
 However, there was controversy over the unfairness of the Wonju city government's refusal.
 The building applied for had about twice the number of legally required parking spaces, but the Wonju city government demanded parking spaces for 1,000 cars, assuming 1,000 church members.
 This calculation included children as drivers.
 Major South Korean media outlets reported suspicions of religious bias by the mayor of Wonju City regarding the rejection.
 Church members protested against the Wonju city government's administrative action by phone.
-There were more than 30,000 complaint calls made between May 30 and June 1, 2016.
+There were more than 30,000 complaint calls made between 30 May and 1 June 2016.
 These complaints disrupted the city hall's complaint processing work.
 The church filed an administrative appeal against the Wonju city government's action, but the Administrative Appeals Commission dismissed it.
 The World Mission Society Church of God considered filing an administrative lawsuit against the Wonju city government.

 Subsequently, in administrative lawsuits between the World Mission Society Church of God and other local governments, such as Yeosu City Hall and Ulsan City Hall, which had rejected construction approvals, the courts ruled that the local governments' refusals to approve the church's construction were illegal Although there was no administrative lawsuit against the Wonju city government, it changed its stance and in 2019 approved the use of the building for church purposes.
 They approved the previously rejected church construction, and the church held a dedication ceremony for the newly constructed church in 2023.
 When the World Mission Society Church of God applied to build an additional church in Taejang-dong, Wonju City, there were complaints filed again.
 However, the Wonju city government approved the construction application, stating there were no legal issues.